11 Tips for Executive Networking with Business School Alumni

 #3.
 Look into what drives successful executives to go back to school

 At EMBA events you will hear a variety of reasons from business school representatives, alumni, and participants for considering EMBA studies.
 Alumni will speak from personal experience about their career progression and personal transformation.
 Your fellow prospective EMBA applicants will give you a feel for what the latest business challenges call for in terms of skills, mindset, and knowledge to acquire in business school.
+In today’s environment, AI disruption is one of the most frequent motivators – executives increasingly turn to EMBA programmes to understand, lead through, and harness the opportunities of technological transformation.

 #4.
 Explore how EMBA studies affect your personal discovery and leadership growth